 This means that it is no longer enough for literacy teaching to focus solely on the rules of standard forms of the national language.
 Rather, the business of communication and representation of meaning today increasingly requires that learners are able figure out differences in patterns of meaning from one context to another.
-These differences are the consequence of any number of factors, including culture, gender, life experience, subject matter, social or subject domain and the like.
+These differences are the consequence of any number of factors such as culture, gender, life experience, subject matter, or social or subject domain.
 Every meaning exchange is cross-cultural to a certain degree.

 The second aspect of language use today arises in part from the characteristics of the new information and communications media.
 Meaning is made in ways that are increasingly multimodal—in which written-linguistic modes of meaning interface with oral, visual, audio, gestural, tactile and spatial patterns of meaning.